-Over 20 years ago, our piñon coffee was created with a blend of Arabica coffee, a very small amount of piñon nuts, and a custom piñon flavoring.
-Due to allergy concerns and the fluctuating piñon crops, we have used a blend of 100% Arabica coffee beans and a small amount of a piñon flavoring to make our coffee since 2015.
-This flavoring is free of potential allergens and helps us keep the piñon flavor consistent with every cup!
+Over 25 years ago, our piñon coffee was created with a blend of Arabica coffee, a very small amount of piñon nuts, and a custom piñon flavoring.
+Due to allergy concerns and the fluctuating piñon crops, as well as recent changes in FDA regulations regarding "wild harvested" food ingredients, we now use 100% Arabica coffee beans and a custom-created, natural piñon flavoring in our coffee.
+This flavoring is all natural, free of potential allergens, and helps us keep the piñon flavor consistent with every cup!

-Our coffee requires a set taste profile, so we normally receive a variety of different Arabica beans at a time from all over the Central and South America.
-Then mix them to meet our taste profile and try to keep the taste as consistent as possible.
+Our coffee requires a set taste profile, so we use a variety of different high-altitude Arabica beans generally originating from Central and South America.

 Our decaf coffee bean provider uses a unique decaffeination method called UVVW.
 The caffeine is removed from these beans gently, using ultrasound, vapor, vacuum, and water (UVVW), leaving the coffee flavor, body, and aroma in the beans for you to enjoy.